albertojulian/mada-driver-assistant/README.md

 <img src="assets/driver_agent.png" alt="Driver Agent structure" width="900" height="500" />

-**A** The Object Detector continuosly scans RGB images from the camera in order to detect MADA objects: people, vehicles, traffic signs, traffic lights.
+**A** The Object Detector scans RGB images at a given frame rate from the camera in order to detect MADA objects: people, vehicles, traffic signs, traffic lights.
 When a MADA object is detected and tracked, a Space event is generated in the Driver Agent's Memory, consisting of the detected class name, the trackId, the bounding box and the distance to the camera.